How to Care for Abandoned Squirrels: A Guide From Day One to Release

 Cleaning the Cage

-Your squirrels’ cage must be cleaned daily!
-You can use a mild detergent but do not use bleach or anything toxic!
+Your squirrels’ cage must be cleaned daily.
+You can use a mild detergent but do not use bleach or anything toxic.
 An example would be to add a couple tablespoons of Murphy's Oil Soap in a gallon of water.
 Use that to wash the shelves and bottom of the cage.
 His toys will also need washed, especially if you smell urine on them.
 For toys, you can use mild dish liquid and be sure to rinse thoroughly.

-Sunlight Exposure is a Must!
+Sunlight Exposure Is a Must

 A squirrel needs to be exposed to sunlight each day, so place his cage by a window that receives adequate sunlight.
 He can begin to lose his hair and suffer from a deficiency of vitamin D if lacking exposure.
 The window must be screened because the rays from the sun cannot penetrate through glass.
 Unless the weather is too cold, try to keep the window open if a screen is not available.
 You can also move his cage outside for an hour or two as long as he receives proper air ventilation.
 Otherwise, use an approved pet sun lamp.

-Solid Foods-When & What to Feed
+Solid Foods: When & What to Feed

-The squirrel will start to turn away from formula which is his way of telling you he's ready for solids and water full time.
+The squirrel will start to turn away from the formula which is his way of telling you he's ready for solids and water full time.
 This will usually happen between 7 to 10 weeks of age.

-After the baby is eating the Monkey Biscuits well, you can begin to slowly introduce (but one at a time to be sure he doesn't have an allergy or get an upset stomach) a variety of other nuts, raw fruit and vegetables.
+After the baby is eating the Monkey Biscuits well, you can begin to slowly introduce (but one at a time to be sure he doesn't have an allergy or get an upset stomach) a variety of other nuts, raw fruit, and vegetables.
 Change out the food twice a day to avoid any food rotting or going stale.